 This Agreement may not be assigned without the written Agreement of the parties and, if any assignment contemplates the transfer of the Pool’s coverage obligations, the concurrence of the Pool.

 Section 12.
-Termination
+Termination.

 The Transit Agency may temporarily suspend, and/or terminate this Agreement if it determines that there has been a breach of the Agreement.
 Such suspension or termination shall be effective immediately upon written notice sent by certified mail to the Service Provider.
 The Service Provider may also terminate this Agreement by providing written notice to the Transit Agency via certified mail.
 Upon termination of the Agreement by either party, the vehicle associated with this Agreement shall be returned to the Transit Agency immediately.